rdkcentral/dhcp-manager/docs/components/recovery-handler.md

 ## Overview

-The DHCP Recovery Handler provides critical persistence and recovery functionality for the DHCP Client Manager.
+The DHCP Recovery Handler provides persistence and recovery functionality for the DHCP Client Manager.
 It ensures that DHCP client state and lease information survive system restarts, crashes, and other service interruptions.
 The component implements a comprehensive recovery system that monitors client processes, stores lease data, and restores operational state upon system restart.

 ## Architecture